Optional web components

 <button>Auto </button>

-</theme-selector><theme-selector /> now has a button as a child displaying a default value.
-It also has a aria-label showing a "Needs JS" message when hovered and is also disabled at the start.
-The web component is handling styles with its class attribute: that way it will be correctly displayed with or without JS.
+<theme-selector /> now has a button as a child displaying a default value.
+It also has an aria-label showing a "Needs JS" message when hovered and is also disabled at the start.
+The web component handles styles with its class attribute; that way it will be displayed correctly with or without JS.

 Now, if JS is allowed to run, the web component will replace its innerHTML with a shadow root containing a select with the three possible options.
+The web component will also update the aria-label and remove the disabled attribute in its connectedCallback:

 connectedCallback() {